isomerpages/moe-jingshanpri/_subject-learning/Art.md

 <p></p>
 <p>We believe that every child has the potential to be an artist and a thoughtful
 citizen.
-By integrating art appreciation and creation into their daily learning, we inspire pupils to see beauty in the world around them, connect with their cultural roots, and develop resilience in facing challenges.</p>
+By integrating art appreciation and creation into their daily learning, we inspire student's to see beauty in the world around them, connect with their cultural roots, and develop resilience in facing challenges.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Art/2025/Art02.png">